Below is a list of some of the ways the EPSA has been working to support diversity and inclusiveness in our profession.

 The EPSA commits to strengthening its activities towards diversity and inclusion, in particular with respect to junior members of the community:

-The EPSA is pleased to support the BPA/SWIP Good Practice Scheme.
+The EPSA is proud to support the BPA/SWIP Good Practice Scheme.
 The scheme aims to assist philosophy departments, learned societies, and journals in ensuring that they have policies and procedures in place that encourage the representation of women and other under-represented groups in philosophy.

 The EPSA is fully committed to Good Practice in all of its activities, including: